grafana/agent/docs/user/configuration/_index.md

 - `-config.url.basic-auth-password-file <file>`: path to a file containing the basic auth password

 Note that this beta feature is subject to change in future releases.

-## Dynamic Configuration (Experimental)

-Dynamic Configuration is an experimental feature that allows loading configurations from a variety of sources and running gomplate templates against the found file.
-Details can be found in the [dynamic configuration config]({{< relref "./dynamic-config.md" >}})